Home About us Support Partners SIGN UP NOW

 iot application

 IoT Application development is required today at all levels.
 People with very low coding knowledge needs to build what is needed for them.
-MQTTRoute helps customers to embed their ML & AI algorithms and create their own application.
-MQTTRoute helps you host and manage your application easily.
+MQTT broker helps customers to embed their ML & AI algorithms and create their own application.
+MQTT broker helps you host and manage your application easily.
 This just leaves your development challenge for your IOT Server application.
 MQTT Broker comes with a default user interface, however visualization needs to be built for specific vertical.
 We recently run an internal hackathon at Bevywise to build applications over our framework.
 Interestingly, we were able to build an IOT application in a day.
 The application built was a Industrial Furnace monitoring.
 This blog portrays the hacks used to build the application.

 IoT Application for Industrial Temperature Monitoring